hres/cfg-classification-webapp/README.md

-# CfgClassificationWebapp
+# Cfg Classification Webapp

 This project is the user interface for the CFG-Classification IP346b initiative.
 It is an Angular front end that interfaces with Java Rest services.

 ## Build

-Building this project requires the following:
+Building this project requires the following.

 	-npm
 	-angular CLI 1.0.0-rc.0